lucacuccu3x8/CloudLabs/TSE Fundamentals 2.0/Lab8-Fundamentals-NoEmojii-Samira.md

 16. Note down the root CA for **https://sophos.com/** _____________________________________________________

-17. Repeat the steps to verify if the root CA is also added in the "Trusted Root Certification Authorities" in the Certificates (local computer)
+17. Repeat the steps to verify if the root CA is also added in the "**Trusted Root Certification Authorities**" in the Certificates (local computer)

 #### ![check](JPG/pngegg%20(1).png) You have successfully verified if a certificate is trusted in Windows